 John the Baptist seemed to have it all together.
 Jesus called him the greatest man who ever lived.
-I can still hear his words, “I must decrease – He must increase”, ring in my heart.
-A powerful testament to his humility.
+I can still hear his words, “I must decrease – He must increase,” ring in my heart.
+It was a powerful testament to his humility.
 But the thing that speaks more to me about John is the fact that he was human, frail, and doubtful – just like me.
 Even though he had a miraculous birth, saw the Holy Spirit come down upon Jesus, and heard the voice of God from heaven – in his moment of weakness, behind bars questioned what he knew was true.

 Calling two of his disciples to him, sent them to the Lord, saying, “Are you the one who is to come, or shall we look for another?”

 Timothy was a young man with a tremendous gift and calling.
 The only thing that was slowing him down was himself.
 He was extremely timid and shy.
 Especially leading a congregation of older men and women.
 To succeed, he had to dig down deeper.
 He had to tap into something much more powerful.
 He had to fan into flames the gifts and calling of God on his life.

 1 Tim 1:6, 7